aiegoo/documentation/_wiki/blog/2021-11-09-mychecklist.md

 {{site.data.alerts.callout_warning}}This is a draft, the content is not complete and of poor quality!{{site.data.alerts.end}}

 {{site.data.alerts.bulletin}}
-### my copilot in the palm of the hand!
+my copilot in the palm of the hand!
 {{site.data.alerts.ends}}

 ## how it began
-After successfully obtaining my pilot's license, I have yet to feel comfortable going out about flying my drones outside, even within the flyzone.
+{% include tony.html content="After successfully obtaining my pilot's license, I have yet to feel comfortable going out about flying my drones outside, even within the flyzone.
 By law, I am obliged to keep the flight  records and the first time I saw any actual log being kept was during the license test, where I started reading off the airframe tag number from the drone I was about to fly, to my so=called copilot.
+The examiner assistant doubling as my copilot would fill out the rest of the form, by observing me to conduct the preflight checks." %}

+{{site.data.alerts.note}}
-The copilot examiner assistant would fill out the rest of the form, by observing me to conduct the preflight checks. {{site.data.alerts.note}}Properly performing the items listed on pre-flight and related checklists is crucial to identifying hazards ensuring a safe flight.
-A co-pilot can make sure that the pilot-in-command (PIC) does not miss any items by solely keeping track of the checklist while the PIC performs the checks.{{site.data.alerts.end}}
+Properly performing the items listed on pre-flight and related checklists is crucial to identifying hazards ensuring a safe flight.
+A co-pilot can make sure that the pilot-in-command (PIC) does not miss any items by solely keeping track of the checklist while the PIC performs the checks.
+{{site.data.alerts.end}}

 ### my goal
 - to create a webapp to fulfill this pre-flight checks, with a db, api and ui.
-- to document this process for future update and more integration needs in the future.
+- to document this process for future update and more integration needs later in this project.
 ### my research
 I began by referring to articles of the law in fine prints, and realized that it didn't have specific format except in general terms.
-One form that came across was the one created by a local regional government with a drone division for aerial photography.
+One form that came across was the one created by a regional government with a drone team for aerial photography.
 And the other is from the FAA handbook for pilot's manual.
-My research findings;
+My research findings are as follows;

 |---
 | ![faa_checklist](images/drone-resource-wiki/handbook/49-1.jpg) | [operationrules]({{site.github_link}}pdf/gcs/fllight_rules.pdf) | [maintenancelog]({{site.github_link}}pdf/gcs/maintenancelog.hwp) | [flightlog]({{site.github_link}}pdf/gcs/flightlog.xlsx)